asimwe1/rust_chatapp/site/guide/4-requests.md

 fn new(task: Form<Task>) -> String { ... }
 ```

-The `Form` type implements the `FromData` trait as long as its generic parameter
+The [`Form`] type implements the `FromData` trait as long as its generic
-implements the [`FromForm`] trait.
-In the example, we've derived the `FromForm`
+parameter implements the [`FromForm`] trait.
+In the example, we've derived the
-trait automatically for the `Task` structure. `FromForm` can be derived for any
+`FromForm` trait automatically for the `Task` structure. `FromForm` can be
-structure whose fields implement [`FromFormValue`].
-If a `POST /todo` request
+derived for any structure whose fields implement [`FromFormValue`].
+If a `POST
-arrives, the form data will automatically be parsed into the `Task` structure.
+/todo` request arrives, the form data will automatically be parsed into the
-If the data that arrives isn't of the correct Content-Type, the request is
+`Task` structure.
+If the data that arrives isn't of the correct Content-Type,
-forwarded.
-If the data doesn't parse or is simply invalid, a customizable `400 -
+the request is forwarded.
+If the data doesn't parse or is simply invalid, a
-Bad Request` or `422 - Unprocessable Entity` error is returned.
-As before, a
+customizable `400 - Bad Request` or `422 - Unprocessable Entity` error is
-forward or failure can be caught by using the `Option` and `Result` types:
+returned.
+As before, a forward or failure can be caught by using the `Option`
+and `Result` types:

 ```rust
 #[post("/todo", data = "<task>")]
 fn new(task: Option<Form<Task>>) -> String { ... }
 ```

+[`Form`]: @api/rocket/request/struct.Form.html
 [`FromForm`]: @api/rocket/request/trait.FromForm.html
 [`FromFormValue`]: @api/rocket/request/trait.FromFormValue.html